SteveBeeblebrox/deno/ext/kv/README.md

 # deno_kv

-This crate provides a key/value store for Deno.
+This crate provides a key/value store for system.
 For an overview of Deno KV, please read the [manual](https://deno.land/manual/runtime/kv).

 ## Storage Backends